 One would say, a knife should always be sharp, but a knife that is too sharp?
 Is this even possible?
-I mean, don’t we want our knives always to be sharp?
+I mean, what does too sharp even mean?

 A knife, in fact, can be too sharp, depending on what it’s used for.
 There are various reasons for this, and one of them is actually the edge of the knife.

 Polished edge Vs. Toothy edge.

 I will cover two types of edges in this article.
 The first one is the polished edge, and the second is the toothy edge.
 But there are many other applications for knives of varying degrees of sharpness.

 You see, most of us go for a polished edge because most of us think having a polished edge means it is sharp, so this means it will cut through anything like butter.
 But having a polished edge is not always as advantageous as you might think.